rcruz04/configure-ad/README.md

 </p>
   <h3>Ensure that both VMs are in the same vnet</h3>
 <p>
-Under the network section when creating the VM, under virtual network, select DC-1 network as opposed to makeing a new virtual network with the VM.
+Under the network section when creating the VM, under virtual network, select DC-1 network as opposed to making a new virtual network with the VM.
 </p>
 <br/>